Abnormal

 stage of labour.

-• The intensity of uterine contraction is diminished
+of uterine contraction is diminished

 duration is shortened, good relaxation in between